ajitgoel/Notes/InterviewQuestions/Architecture/RestProtocol.md

 {
   name: "User number 23"
 }

 4. DELETE
-DELETE operation is used for deleting a resource identified by a URI.
-This is not a safe operation, since it affects the state of the resource in the server.
-If the operation goes well, it responds with a satus code of 200.
+==DELETE operation is used for deleting a resource identified by a URI.== This is not a safe operation, since it affects the state of the resource in the server. ==If the operation goes well, it responds with a satus code of 200.
 DELETE operation is idempotent.
-This is, by calling this operation the first time, the resource will be deleted from the server information storage (database), and by calling the next times, the response should be the same: the resource is gone.
+This is, by calling this operation the first time, the resource will be deleted from the server information storage (database), and by calling the next times, the response should be the same: the resource is gone.==

 Examples: